konfou/konfou.github.io/_posts/2021-03-08-stateless-linux.md

 The Nix system is made of  a functional language, a package manager, and a build manager.

-[NixOS]  is a  distribution based  on  Nix.
+[NixOS] (see [paper][nixos-paper]) is a  distribution based on Nix.
 Its configuration  is done  centrally and  represents a  Nix recipe.
 When a rebuild of  the system is  requested the expressions within  that recipe are evaluated, and a new  "image", called derivation, gets build marking a   new  generation.
 The  system   can   then  switch   to  this   new image.
 Specifically,  the  packages   required  and  their  assets  are installed in  a read-only  store under `/nix`  and some  directories are populated with symlinks to files resulting from the evaluation.

 On  boot it  is  made sure  that the  filesystem  matches the  specified setup.
 Basically the  only directories actually required  are `/nix` and